 Students are encouraged to apply early so they can be reviewed in the first wave of admission decisions, which will be sent via mail and email in mid- to late February.
 Juniors who apply to a two-year program will only be considered after sophomore students are admitted.
 A student can receive the following admission decisions:

 Accepted - Congratulations!
 You meet requirements for the career program and seats are available.
 Your acceptance is contingent upon confirming* your seat in the program and a successful remainder of the school year.

-Hold - You've met requirements, but all the program seats are filled.
-You can choose to remain on the hold list in the event a seat becomes available, or ask about seat availability in a different program.
+Waitlist - You've met requirements, but all the program seats are filled.
+You can choose to remain on the waitlist in the event a seat becomes available, or ask about seat availability in a different program.
 Your application will then be reviewed and ranked within the new program of choice.

 Graphic and Media Arts Academy

 Ohio Hi-Point also offers senior-only programs for high school seniors to earn a 12-point industry credential in the following areas: